MimIR 0.1

 if (auto mut = def->isa_mut()) {

-// mut of type "Def*" - "const" has been removed!
+// mut has type "Def*" - note that "const" has been removed

 // This gives you access to the non-const methods: